 So I have been using this web service called a social tool, Twitter for more than 24 straight months.
 Besides the fact that I’ve been using it for two years is freaking me, it’s been a good ride so far with lots of positive outcomes 🙂

 More seriously, when I joined:

 - Celebrities were still not on it.

-- It was geeks, programmers, and Internet ninjas.
+- It was developers, programmers, and Internet geeks.

-Then came the Online Marketers.
+Then came the Online Marketers, including SEOs.
 Trying to leverage it as an advertising platform (how surprising?).
-You can be-a-magpie (btw yes it’s a referral link, why not?), you can Twittertise and do SponsoredTweets to name a few.
+You can be-a-magpie, you can Twittertise and do SponsoredTweets to name a few.

 And then all the others; the mainstream early adopters came along.
 They flew on Twitter, and the mix of them and the online marketing people bring an explosive combination of spam bots, marketing gimmick and all kind of money making tactics.
 Twitter struggle with all this attention, bringing some chaos with anti-spam bots features.
 I think they are learning; we’re all learning with this 50 million people social experiment as well as for Facebook but more focused on real-time information and less on the privacy issue.
 Hopefully, they will bring a new feature to fix the spam problem with Verified Account and more filtering options for the noise problems.